NoteStars/vaultwarden-podman-rootless/README.md

 All quadlet files are stored in `~/.config/containers/systemd` as rootless.

 <details>
-<summary>Beginners note for sudo in unpriviledged users:</summary>
+<summary>Beginners note for sudo in unprivileged users:</summary>

-Using `sudo mkdir -p ~/.config/containers/systemd`, we would get the following `vaultwarden is not in the sudoers file.` How would we even create new files or directies then?
-Please note since our users does not have sudo access, we could still write files in our own home directory.
+Using `sudo mkdir -p ~/.config/containers/systemd`, we would get the following:

+`vaultwarden is not in the sudoers file.`

+How would we even create new files or directories then?
+Please note since our users do not have sudo access, we can still write files in our own home directory.
 You would just simply omit `sudo`.

 </details>

      3.1 Create the directory